lambdaclass/concrete/site/content/guide/status.md

   induction) that makes loop/array proofs systematic, and kernel-checked `bv_decide` automation now backing a committed proof
-- the **first refinement proofs against an independent spec**: a `BitVec`-valued SHA-256 spec, and proofs that the extracted Boolean round functions (`ch`, `maj`) compute exactly that spec for all inputs — word-level core discharged by `bv_decide`, kernel-checked
+- the **first refinement proofs against an independent spec**: a `BitVec`-valued SHA-256 spec, proofs that the extracted Boolean round functions (`ch`, `maj`) compute exactly that spec for all inputs (word-level core discharged by `bv_decide`, kernel-checked), and the **first loop refinement** — `block_to_words_refines_spec` proves the 16-iteration big-endian packing loop refines the spec for all 64 input bytes, via the bounded-counter-loop induction lemma

 What does not exist yet (planned, not shipped):